prachigarg23/GREYC-Internship/README.md

 # GREYC-Internship
-## Memorization and Generalization in Deep Neural networks
+## Memorization and Generalization in Deep Neural Networks

 **NOTE :** Please refer to https://github.com/prachigarg23/Memorisation-and-Generalisation-in-Deep-CNNs-Using-Soft-Gating-Mechanisms for a brief description of the project and simplified code repository of important files.